adithyaselv/adithyaselv.github.io/projects.md

 * Designed a Prototype of Aero- Thrust Pendulum.
 * Implemented PI and PID Control Algorithms to achieve stable control of the system using Arduino Uno Microcontroller.
-* Implmentation is available on [Github](https://github.com/adithyaselv/Aerothrust-Pendulum)
+* Implementation is available on [Github](https://github.com/adithyaselv/Aerothrust-Pendulum)

 ---